PATIENTS’ RIGHTS AND OBLIGATIONS

 The Oncology Centre expects from patients to accept and be consistent with their own responsibilities and obligations, contributing in this way to the smooth and efficient operation of the Centre.
 In particular, the Centre expects from you to:

-- Settle your financial obligations in time if you are covered by a health fund or an insurance company.
+- For patients non-eligible to register with GHS (GeSY): Settle your financial obligations on time if you are covered by a health fund or an insurance company.

 - Give the information you know regarding your medical history, the reasons for your admission to a hospital/clinic, your medication and your health in general.